Info Sheet: The E-WorkBook Label Printing

 What services/software does IDBS provide?

-- The IDBS Professional Services team will deploy, configure and test the software on the customer site.
+IDBS Professional Services team can configure and test the software on the customer site.
+What does the Customer need to provide?

-- Availability of the system administrators who manage the E-WorkBook instance (if on-premise) and the label printing applications
+- Availability of the system administrators who manage the E-WorkBook instance and the label printing applications